 Scotland's councils are committed to tackling inequality.
 In 2015/16, Scottish Government figures suggest 18% of Scotland's population were living in absolute poverty after housing costs.
-Despite budget cuts, councils must ensure that essential services are available to all who need them, and invest in initiatives which promote inclusive growth in their area.
+Poverty can limit the life chances of those affected by it in areas such as health, education and employability, and public sector resources are often stretched by demand for services which deal with the negative outcomes that it can bring.